niksirbi/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

+I'm Niko, a medical doctor turned neuroscientist and image analyst.
+Since October 2022, I work as a Research Software Engineer at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/) and [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/).

-I'm Nikoloz (Niko) Sirmpilatze, a medical doctor turned neuroscientist.
-Currently, I work as postdoctoral researcher at the [Functional Imaging Lab](https://www.dpz.eu/en/unit/functional-imaging-laboratory/about-us.html) of the German Primate Center in Göttingen, Germany.
-I study the effects of anesthesia on brain function using neuroimaging techniques, including functional Magnetic Imaging (fMRI) and in vivo 2‐photon calcium imaging.
-I am particularly interested in the neural activity patterns that arise across various depths of anesthesia, either spontaneously or in reaction to sensory stimulation.
-In parallel to my research, I support efforts for more open, collaborative, and reproducible science.
-In my free time I enjoy dancing to swing music and playing the saxophone.
+I completed my PhD at the [Functional Imaging Lab](https://www.dpz.eu/en/unit/functional-imaging-laboratory/about-us.html) of the [German Primate Center](https://www.dpz.eu), where I studied the effects of anesthesia on brain function using neuroimaging techniques, including functional Magnetic Resonance Imaging (fMRI) and in vivo 2‐photon calcium imaging.

+I care about promoting open, collaborative, and reproducible science.
+In my free time, you will find me dancing to swing music and trying to play the saxophone.